 KENT GEOLOGISTS' GROUP

-Home / Organisation / Indoor Meetings / Indoor Programme / About the KGG / What We Offer / Field Meetings / Field Programme / Fossils / How Old Are Fossils / Geological Time / Microfossils / Macrofossils / Fossil Gallery / Minerals / What Is Matter / Atoms, Elements and Compounds / Chemical Bonding / Why Collect Minerals / Luminescence / Fluorescence / Radioactivity / Mineral Gallery / How to Join / External Links / Kent Geology / Fragments/
+Home / Organisation / Data Protection / Indoor Meetings / Indoor programme / About the KGG / What We Offer / Field Meetings / Field Programme / Fossils / How Old Are Fossils / Geological Time / Microfossils / Macrofossils / Fossil Gallery / Minerals / What is Matter / Atoms, Elements and Compounds / Chemical Bonding / Why Collect Minerals / Luminescence / Fluorescence / Radioactivity / Mineral Gallery / How to Join / External Links / Kent Geology / Fragments /

 This page is for members interests.
-It is intended to contain news items, members papers, visit reports and reports of indoor meetings or outdoor field meetings.
-These will be displayed on, or accessible through, this page.
+It is intended to contain news items, members papers, and reports of indoor meetings or outdoor field meetings.
+These interest items will be displayed on, or accessible through, this page.

 Why fragments?